 The root-unroot approach is easy to implement if the nonparametric regression procedure in Step 3 is computationally efficient.
-In Section 4 we discuss in detail a wavelet block thresholding implementation of the root-unroot approach which is fast to compute.
+In Sect.
+4, we discuss in detail a wavelet block thresholding implementation of the root-unroot approach which is fast to compute.
 We implement the procedure in Splus.
 The following plot illustrates the steps in the root-unroot BlockJS procedure.
 A random sample is generated from a distribution with a multi-modal density function.
 The histogram of the data is given in the upper left panel and the binned and root transformed data is plotted in the upper right panel.
-The empirical wavelet coefficients and the BlockJS denoised coefficients are plotted respectively in the middle left and right panels.
+The empirical wavelet coefficients and the BlockJS denoised coefficients are plotted, respectively, in the middle left and right panels.
 The estimate of the square root of the density function (solid line) is given in the lower left panel and the estimate of the density function is plotted in the lower right panel.
-The dotted lines in the lower panels are the true functions.
+The dotted lines in the lower panels are the true functions (Fig. 2).

 The following example taken from a practical data set illustrates the application of our root-unroot wavelet method.
 The data are the arrival times of calls to agents at an Israeli financial call-center.
-This data is a portion of that described in much more detail and analyzed from several related perspectives in Brown, et al. (2005).
+This data is a portion of that described in much more detail and analyzed from several related perspectives in Brown [6].
 The values recorded are the times (in second) at which telephone calls seeking service from agents arrive to be served by the agent pool.
-In this example we only use calls received throughout the year on non-holiday Sundays.
-(Sunday is the first day of the regular work-week in Israel.)
+In this example we only use calls received throughout the year on non-holiday Sundays (Sunday is the first day of the regular work-week in Israel).
 The data for current analysis contains about 55,000 call arrival times.

 Features of arrival densities are of practical interest.
-The left panel of Figure 3 shows the histogram of this arrival time data.
+The left panel of Fig. 3 shows the histogram of this arrival time data.
 The right panel shows the density estimate produced by the root-unroot, wavelet block thresholding methodology.
-In this example we use T=512, symmelet "s16" and the primary level $j_0=4$.
+In this example we use T = 512, symmelet "s16" and the primary level $j_0 = 4$ .
 Note the three modes in the density plot.
-These occur at roughly 10-11 am, 2-3 pm and approximately 10pm.
+These occur at roughly 10-11 a.m., 2-3 p.m. and approximately 10 p.m.
 The morning buildup and afternoon fall-off in call density is otherwise a fairly smooth curve.
 The dip in arrival density between the first two modes is presumably connected to the time of lunch break, when Israelis seem less inclined to call their bank.
-The noticeable mode at around 10pm may be related to societal TV or bedtime habits or to phone rates in Israel, which change at 10pm.
-See Weinberg, Brown and Stroud (2007) for a more sophisticated analysis of a similar set of data from an American financial call center.
+The noticeable mode at around 10 p.m. may be related to societal TV or bedtime habits or to phone rates in Israel, which change at 10 p.m.
+See [34] for a more sophisticated analysis of a similar set of data from an American financial call center.

-Figure 2: An example of the root-unroot BlockJS density estimator.
+Fig. 2 An example of the root-unroot BlockJS density estimator